URJC Logo

 Madrid, Spain

-King Juan Carlos University is the youngest in Madrid but is already one of the most respected and reputable educational institutions not only in Spain but also in Europe.
-More than 35 thousand students from 85 countries study here, including from Russia, the USA, Singapore, Japan, and even Australia, 2,000 teachers, and scientists with a worldwide reputation work.
+King Juan Carlos University is the youngest in Madrid but is already one of the most respected and prestigious institutions in Spain and Europe.
+More than 35,000 students from 85 countries study here, including those from Russia, the USA, Singapore, Japan, and even Australia, and it employs 2,000 world-renowned teachers and scientists.

 Meaning and History